raulcano/docker-ip2tor-shop/README.md

 - django-daphne
 - celery-beat
 - celery-worker
+- celery-flower

 Among other things, this script sets up the Python environment, run migrations for the database and collects the static data from django.

-After all the preparation instructions are run, the script executes the service depending on which container called it (django-http, django-daphne, celery-beat or celery-worker).
+After all the preparation instructions are run, the script executes the service depending on which container called it.

 # .docker/start-tor.sh
 This script ensures two things in order to correctly run ```tor```.